CousCous08/Mandlebrot-Set-VIsualization/README.md

-# Mandlebrot-Set-VIsualization
+# Mandlebrot-Set-Visualization
-A visualization of the Mandlebrot Set
+## A visualization of the Mandlebrot Set